kiegroup/optaplanner-website/community/droolsPlannerRenamed.md

 * The license remains unchanged (Apache Software License 2.0).
 It's still the same open source license.

-* Red Hat is considering support subscriptions offerings for OptaPlanner as part of its [BRMS](http://www.redhat.com/products/jbossenterprisemiddleware/business-rules/) and BPM platforms.
+* Red Hat is considering support subscription offerings for OptaPlanner as part of its [BRMS](http://www.redhat.com/products/jbossenterprisemiddleware/business-rules/) and BPM platforms.

     * A *Tech Preview* of OptaPlanner is targeted for BRMS 6.0.